Best TV series to watch on Netflix right now (May 2020)

 While series one proved a hit with viewers, it was also controversial.
 The show came under fire for exposing a young audience to graphic scenes and sensitive themes, as many wondered if Netflix had gone too far.
 Indeed, the streaming service has since edited out the suicide scene from series one and the original version is no longer available to view.

 Despite the debate around the show, it’s been a conversation-starter for many young people and remains a gripping piece of drama.
-Season three is out now,while a fourth and final series has also been commissioned.
+Season three is out now, while a fourth and final series will be arriving soon.

 - Samaritans welcome Netflix editing 13 Reasons Why